 Client adapters must respect the Time To Live (TTL) setting associated with the DNS record (60 seconds).
 Hence, any adapter, environment variables or configurations that “cache” the IP address longer than the TTL interval is considered to not be following best practices for accessing Internet-based SaaS products.

-What this Means to Java Adapters:

-Java default behavior is to cache DNS lookups indefinitely, which does not follow best practices for Internet hosts.
-There are two properties that can be used to override the default behavior.
-The following two Java security properties control the TTL values used for positive and negative host name resolution caching:

-networkaddress.cache.ttl